CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # OID Registry

-The following Object Identifiers (OIDs) are defined for use in the VeraId protocol:
+The following Object Identifiers (OIDs) are defined for use in the DomainAuth protocol:

-1. **VeraId Base OID:**
+1. **DomainAuth Base OID:**
-   - `1.3.6.1.4.1.58708.1` (iso.org.dod.internet.private.enterprise.relaycorp.veraid).
+   - `1.3.6.1.4.1.58708.1` (iso.org.dod.internet.private.enterprise.relaycorp.domainauth).
 2. **Protocol OIDs:**
    - `1.3.6.1.4.1.58708.1.0`: Signature Metadata Attribute.
    - `1.3.6.1.4.1.58708.1.2`: Member Attribution Attribute.
 3. **Service OIDs:**
    - `1.3.6.1.4.1.58708.1.1`: Test Service.

-Third-party services implementing VeraId MUST register and use their own OIDs under their own arcs.
-The VeraId OID arc (`1.3.6.1.4.1.58708.1`) is reserved exclusively for official services and protocol components under the VeraId project umbrella.
+Third-party services implementing DomainAuth MUST register and use their own OIDs under their own arcs.
+The DomainAuth OID arc (`1.3.6.1.4.1.58708.1`) is reserved exclusively for official services and protocol components under the DomainAuth project umbrella.

 OID registration procedures:

-1. OIDs under the VeraId base OID are managed by the VeraId maintainers and reserved for official VeraId project purposes.
+1. OIDs under the DomainAuth base OID are managed by the DomainAuth maintainers and reserved for official DomainAuth project purposes.
-2. Third parties MUST NOT use OIDs under the VeraId arc for their services.
+2. Third parties MUST NOT use OIDs under the DomainAuth arc for their services.
 3. Third parties without their own OID arc SHOULD obtain one from their national registration authority or through IANA's Private Enterprise Number (PEN) registry.
 4. Once allocated, OIDs are never reassigned to different services.